The Business Case for Enterprise Risk Management

 - Maximized scope for business success

 - Optimized resource allocation based on prioritized risks

 - Improved risk awareness and better risk responses

-Some may find it beneficial to promote a centre of excellence for risk management – a risk management function dedicated to devising and enforcing risk management policy and procedures for the organization.
+Some may find it beneficial to promote a center of excellence for risk management – a risk management function dedicated to devising and enforcing risk management policies and procedures for the organization.
 A team who will co-ordinate, review and consolidate risk reporting, whilst monitoring the approach to risk management and its effectiveness.

 - Use case studies to strengthen your case

 Perhaps you can use the experiences of other organizations within your sector to demonstrate the value of ERM?
 Or, as suggests Elwell, you could create your own case study: ‘Select a risk with upside potential… Pick sensibly.
 You need to deliver tangible, positive outcomes.
 Use risk appetite as a green light, not a red.
 Focus attention on a small set of critical KRIs and KPIs which affect strategic objectives.
 Block out background noise and focus the business on what the business wants.